seriema/angular-apimock/README.md

 ### Isn't this the same as `$httpBackend`?
 No, but it works in a similar fashion: it routes HTTP calls.
 Our initial implementation of apiMock used `$httpBackend` but then it would route _all_ AJAX requests and we only wanted to route API calls.
 A difference that's noticed when Angular tries to get HTML templates for directives, or if you try to load an image through AJAX. `$httpBackend` is for unit testing, `apiMock` is for the actual webpage.

+### Is there a complete "offline" mode?
+Like disabling all network traffic yet things work?
+No, but it's a good idea.
+It would be perfect for presentation demo's when the WiFi is unreliable.
+If you have an idea of how to implement this, let us know!

 ## Wishlist